Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 ### Certificate

-The next record also comes from the server, and is the Certificate record.
+The next message also comes from the server, and is the Certificate message.
 Here the server sends a serialized representation of the TLS certificates that the client should validate.

 These certificates perform a vital role.
 Firstly, they let a client authenticate a server, so that the client can confirm that the server is allowed to send data for the domain name being reached.
 Secondly, they provide the client with a public key that is used to help establish the encryption with some cipher suites.